Manish123987/ETHIntermediateModule1/README.md

-# Ether Vault Project
+# SimpleBank

 ## Description

-Ether Vault is a secure Ethereum wallet contract that allows users to deposit and withdraw Ether safely.
-It features functionalities for users to deposit Ether, withdraw Ether, and for the contract owner to send Ether to any specified address.
-The contract ensures the balance integrity using assertions and provides safe fund management through require checks and safe transfer methods.
+SimpleBank is a decentralized smart contract implementation of a basic banking system on the Ethereum blockchain.
+This contract allows users to deposit, withdraw, and transfer Ether securely while demonstrating proper error handling using Solidity's require(), assert(), and revert() statements.

 ## ## Getting Started